TimUnderhay/ngx-panzoom/README.md

 ```

 ### Getting at the API
 The panzoom API is exposed as an RXJS observable through the PanZoomConfig class named `api`, to which you simply subscribe to obtain access.
 The subject will be triggered immediately upon subscribing, assuming that ng2-panzoom is already initialised.
-Because it's a BehaviorSubject, you will always get the API when you subscribe, even if panzoom has already been initialised.
+Because it's a BehaviorSubject, you will always get the API when you subscribe, during or after panzoom's initialisation.

 ```typescript
 import { PanZoomConfig, PanZoomAPI, PanZoomModel } from 'ng2-panzoom';